karlkoorna/tweaky/README.md

 **Toggle**

-The `Toggle` section defines commands to be executed on toggle.
-Before execution:
+Defines commands to be executed on toggle.

+Before toggling:
 1. `{}` will be replaced with an absolute path to the script directory.
 2. Environment variable `TWEAKY` with value `0` or `1` indicating new state will be set for the started process.